-VII.
+VIX.
 Required elements of a CREM plan

-- A. Budget.
+A. Budget

 A detailed budget, including a rationale for new human and other resources, will be required.
 If the unit in question is a new school or college, for example, the budget should include an estimation of salaries and how the school will be funded.
-The budget should include a financial projection that estimates the number of years in which the costs of the CREM will be recouped. - B. Degree and curriculum design.
+The budget should include a financial projection that estimates the number of years in which the costs of the CREM will be recouped.

+B. Degree and curriculum design

 The plan for a new program, school, or college should include an explanation of the centrality of the program to the mission of the IU Bloomington campus as a whole.
 It should also include a description of the curricula, including the requirements for degrees and programs.
-In addition, there should be a timetable for the approval of new degrees and programs by all relevant internal and external bodies by the anticipated date for the completion of the CRM and establishment or reorganization of academic units, as outlined in the "General Matrix for the Administrative Approval Process for New Academic Programs and New Academic Structures." - C. Unit(s) structure plan.
-The plan should include an organizational chart that outlines the structure of the unit(s).
+In addition, there should be a timetable for the approval of new degrees and programs by all relevant internal and external bodies by the anticipated date for the completion of the CRM and establishment or reorganization of academic units, as outlined in the "General Matrix for the Administrative Approval Process for New Academic Programs and New Academic Structures."
+C. Unit(s) structure plan

+.
+The plan should include an organizational chart that outlines the structure of the unitfunit(s).
 A restructuring plan must include a description and explanation of each component of the suggested structure.

-- D. Space and infrastructure plan.
+D. Space and infrastructure plan

 When applicable, the implementation committee should include a plan for a new building, including anticipated location of faculty, administrative, and staff offices, as well as teaching and research/creative spaces.
-For programs and entities moving into a current building(s), the plan should include a map of research and teaching spaces as well as of office-space to which personnel will be assigned. - E. Reassignment of staff to new positions.
-A list of proposed staff position reassignments must be included in the plan. - F. Transition timetable.
-A timetable for initiating and eliminating the degree programs, for introducing new degrees or programs (for example, choosing majors and minors, graduate student recruitment, and so on) must be included in the plan. - G. Legacy arrangements.
-Legacy arrangements for students in degrees and programs being eliminated (including staff and faculty support) must be included in the plan. - H. Faculty governance documents.
-Arrangements for faculty governance documents (including tenure and promotion guidelines and other policies and procedures) to be drawn up by the faculty of the affected units within a reasonable time must be included in the plan.
+For programs and entities moving into a current building(s), the plan should include a map of research and teaching spaces as well as of office-space to which personnel will be assigned.
+Reassignment of staff to new positions

+A list of proposed staff nosition reassio nments must he included in the plan h A list of proposed stall position reassi innenis musi be included in the plai 1.

+F. Transition timetable A timetable for initiating and eliminating the degree programs, for introducing new degrees or programs (for example, choosing majors and minors, graduate student recruitment, and so on) must be included in the plan.
+G. Legacy arrangements

+Legacy arrangements Legacy arrangements for students in degrees and programs being eliminated (including staff and faculty support) must be included in the plan.

+H. Faculty governance documents Arrangements for faculty governance documents (including tenure and promotion guidelines and other policies and procedures) to be drawn up by the faculty of the affected units within a reasonable time must be included in the plan.